-Message Action For Hill Descent Reduce Speed 20MPH or Less Displayed when vehicle speed is too high for HDC to engage.
+Message Action Reduce Speed Displayed when vehicle speed is too high for HDC to engage.
 Reduce speed to below that indicated in the message to engage HDC.
 Hill Descent Control Off System Cooling Displayed when HDC cannot be engaged due to excessive heat.
 Allow system to cool before re-engaging.
 Hill Descent Control Fault Displayed when there is a fault with the HDC system.
 See your authorized dealer.
 For Hill Descent Select Gear Displayed when HDC cannot be engaged due to vehicle not being in gear.
 Select gear to engage HDC.

-Keys and Starting
+Keys and Intelligent Access

-Message Action To START Press Brake Displayed as a reminder to press the brake while starting the vehicle.
+Message Action Press Brake to START Displayed as a reminder to press the brake while starting the vehicle.
 Starting System Fault This message is displayed when there is a problem with your vehicle's starting system.
 See your authorized dealer for service.
-To START Press Brake and Clutch Displayed as a reminder to press the brake and clutch while starting the vehicle.
-To START Press Clutch Displayed as a reminder to press the clutch in while starting the vehicle.
+Press Brake and Clutch to Start Displayed as a reminder to press the brake and clutch while starting the vehicle.
+Press Clutch to Start Displayed as a reminder to press the clutch in while starting the vehicle.
 Key Program Successful Displayed during spare key programming, when an intelligent access key is programmed to the system.
 Key Program Failure Displayed during spare key programming, when an intelligent access key has failed to be programmed.
 Max Number of Keys Learned Displayed during spare key programming when the maximum number of keys have been programmed.
 Not Enough Keys Learned Displayed during spare key programming when not enough keys have been programmed.

-Key Battery Low Replace Soon Displays when the key battery is low.
+Message Action Key Battery Low Replace Soon Displays when the key battery is low.
 Change the battery as soon as possible.
 Could Not Program Integrated Key Displayed when an attempt is made to program a spare key using two existing keys.
-Engine ON Displays to inform the driver that they are exiting the vehicle and the engine is on.
+Engine On Displays to inform the driver that they are exiting the vehicle and the engine is on.